Assessing Vision-Language Models for Perception in Autonomous Underwater Robotic Software: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the InnoGuard Marie Skłodowska-Curie Doctoral Network (Grant Agreement No. 101169233).
+This work is supported by the InnoGuard Doctoral Network under the Marie Skłodowska-Curie Actions of the European Commission, Grant Agreement No. 101169233.
 P. Arcaini is supported by the ASPIRE grant No. JPMJAP2301, JST.
 Aitor Arrieta is part of the Software and Systems Engineering research group of Mondragon Unibertsitatea (IT1519-22), supported by the Department of Education, Universities and Research of the Basque Country.